-Rockland County NY Posted about 1 year ago
+Rockland County NY Posted over 1 year ago

 I take 6 kids to school as part of a school run, in Doha, Qatar.
 The kids are aged 11, 10, 9, 5, 5 and 3.
 I drive a Mitsubishi Pajero.
 What is the safest arrangement of the kids?
 We have several high backed boosters, several booster cushions and a Bubblebum (narrower than booster cushion).
 3 high backed booster seats do not fit in the middle row of the car, nor do 2 high backed boosters plus a booster cushion.
 So my question is this...
 Is it better to have two high back boosters (3 & 5 year olds) on each side of the middle row, plus one 5 year old in between them on the Bubblebum (which has a strap to connect to the seat belt above the child's shoulder).
 Or better to have the second 5 year old in the front seat in a high backed booster?
 Or better to have the second 5 year old in the back row in a high backed booster (which would not be supported up the whole of its height, as the back row seats are not very high).
 I look forward to your reply.